Operation Philosophy and methodology The center plans to concentrate on three main areas: Research & Development, Consultation, and Education

 - Lack of links between researcher and industry and poor marketing.

-Thus, our proposed project of COEIA will effectively tackle these obstacles and boost the overall research and development in information assurance.
-The philosophy behind running the center is summarized in the following figure:
+Thus, COEIA will effectively tackle these obstacles and boost the overall research and development in information assurance.
+The philosophy behind running the center is summarized as follows:

 The philosophy is based on three pillars: Excellence, Knowledge Transfer and Collaboration.
 The significance of these pillars is highlighted below: